gazbert/bxbot/README.md

    but you'll probably want to [code your own](#how-do-i-write-my-own-trading-strategy)!
-The [`TestExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/TestExchangeAdapter.java) is configured by default - it makes public API calls to [Bitstamp](https://www.bitstamp.net), but stubs out the private API (order management) calls; it's good for testing your initial setup.
+The [`TestExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/TestExchangeAdapter.java) is configured by default - it makes public API calls to [Bitstamp](https://www.bitstamp.net), but stubs out the private API (order management) calls; it's good for testing your initial setup without actually sending orders to the exchange.
 1. Usage: `./bxbot.sh [start|stop|status]`

 #### Gradle